Skip to main content

 9. Professional Services

-Total newcomers to Toronto’s exciting restaurant scene should avoid getting started without extra help.
+Total newcomers to Toronto’s exciting restaurant scene should avoid getting started without extra professional help.
 Hiring a restaurant consultant and getting advice from professionals like architects, lawyers, and interior decorators is a wise investment for a successful start.

 10. Technology